ugurdumantepe0/lwc-shoe-shopping-app/README.md

 ----TODO's----

-1- no metadata for objects, fields, tabs, data etc.. add such stuff to make it easy to install and use for people.
+1- no metadata for objects, fields, tabs, data etc.. add such stuff to make it easy to install and use for other people.

 2- data model can be more complex. products can have stock info and can have discount declared to them. fields exist for these on objects but are not used in implementation.